lifebottle/Narikiri-Dungeon-X/README.md

 Just find the font name in the exe, hash it and get the font from the bigfile with its offset and size Decode the gim and that's it

+## Hacker Note 5
+Files with `MSCF` in the header are Microsoft CAB Files and can be extracted in Windows with `EXPAND file.cab -F` and packed with `MAKECAB`.
+For example, Chat files have .bin extension but can be extracted like a CAB file.
+Furthermore, after extract chat file, the resulting .dat file is a PAK3 file that can be extracted with pakcomposer.

 ## Links
 - https://talesofnaridanx.weebly.com/downloads.html
 - https://www.youtube.com/user/Crevox/videos